Table of Contents

 How to Use Cloves in the Kitchen

 Cloves are often underestimated, but when used right, they elevate your cooking.
-Here are some clever ways to put spiced clove to work in your meals:
+Here are some clever ways to put clove to work in your meals:

 5 Practical Tips for Using Cloves in Cooking